justinmahar/openai-ext/README.md

 ## Overview

 This project extends OpenAI's API to support stream chat completions on the client.

+> Note: This is an unofficial working solution until OpenAI adds client streaming support.
+This issue is being tracked here: [How to use stream: true? #18](https://github.com/openai/openai-node/issues/18).

 ### Features include:

-- **Support for streaming chat completions on the client**
+- **💻 Support for streaming chat completions on the client**
   - Easy to use API extension for chat completion stream support on the client.
-- **Easy to configure**
+- **⚙️ Easy to configure**
   - Dead simple configuration for API key and stream handlers.
-- **Support for stopping completions**
+- **🛑 Support for stopping completions**
   - Simply call `abort()` on the returned XHR to stop the completion.

 [lock:donate]::🚫---------------------------------------